nicolas-zozol/nikotor/README.md

 *The pill to heal your web*

-Simple, Stupid, yet working CQRS in Kotlin for simple applications.
+Simple, yet working CQRS in Kotlin for simple applications.
 Those that doesn't need a kube or Kafka to start.

-Well it doesn't work yet, but will some days.
+It's Graal VM easily compatible as there is zero annotation.

+It is now working, with coroutines and unit tests.